eda-ricercatore/admin-notes/skill-set/higher-end-roles/info-processing-dev.md

++ Experience in V4L2, ALSA, OpenMax, G-Streamer, or FFMPEG, etc.
+	- "Video4Linux (V4L) is a collection of device drivers and an API for supporting realtime video capture on Linux systems"
+	- ALSA:
+		* Advanced Linux Sound Architecture, a Linux kernel component
+		* Advanced Linux Sound Architecture (ALSA) is a software framework and part of the Linux kernel that provides an application programming interface (API) for sound card device drivers.
+	- OpenMAX (Open Media Acceleration), often shortened as "OMX", is a non-proprietary and royalty-free cross-platform set of C-language programming interfaces.
+		* OpenMAX provides three layers of interfaces: application layer (AL), integration layer (IL) and development layer (DL).
+OpenMAX is managed by the non-profit technology consortium Khronos Group.
+		* OpenMAX AL is the interface between multimedia applications, such as a media player, and the platform media framework.
+It allows companies that develop applications to easily migrate their applications to different platforms (customers) that support the OpenMAX AL application programming interface (API).
+		* OpenMAX IL is the interface between media framework, (such as StageFright or MediaCodec API on Android, DirectShow on Windows, FFmpeg or GStreamer on Linux), and a set of multimedia components (such as an audio or video codecs).
+It allows companies that build platforms (e.g. allowing an implementation of an MP3 player) to easily change components like MP3 decoders and Equalizer effects and buy components for their platform from different vendors.
+		* OpenMAX DL is the interface between physical hardware, such as digital signal processor (DSP) chips, CPUs, GPUs, and software, like video codecs and 3D engines.
+It allows companies to easily integrate new hardware that supports OpenMAX DL without reoptimizing their low level software.
+		* OpenMAX™ is a royalty-free, cross-platform API that provides comprehensive streaming media codec and application portability by enabling accelerated multimedia components to be developed, integrated and programmed across multiple operating systems and silicon platforms.
+The OpenMAX API will be shipped with processors to enable library and codec implementers to rapidly and effectively make use of the full acceleration potential of new silicon - regardless of the underlying hardware architecture.
+	- GStreamer is a pipeline-based multimedia framework that links together a wide variety of media processing systems to complete complex workflows
+	- FFmpeg: A complete, cross-platform solution to record, convert and stream audio and video.
+	- FFmpeg is a free and open-source software project consisting of a suite of libraries and programs for handling video, audio, and other multimedia files and streams.
++ Experience in one of the following video in/out related drivers: MIPI, LCD, image sensor, framebuffer，etc.
 + skill set:
 	- Design video encoding and decoding driver architecture, and provide support for application libraries;
 	- End-to-end intelligent video analysis software architecture design based on GStreamer, FFMPEG, OpenCV;